opensearch-project/project-website/_posts/2024-05-02-vega-tsvb-mds-visualizations.markdown

 ### Step 3: Add the Vega specification

 1. Verify that the data source you created is specified under `data_source_name`.
-2. Copy the following Vega specification.
+2. Copy the following Vega specification:

 ```
 {